24 September 2024

 The fresh fruit is amazing: papaya, watermelon, tangerines, bananas.
 Ripe and delicious.
 I enjoyed every breakfast of fresh fruit.
 Lunch and dinners were almost all buffet and excellent for variety and preparation.

-Fish, chicken, and beef was cooked well.
-There was an excellent variety of seafood, breads, vegetables and deserts.
+Fish, chicken, and beef were cooked well.
+Restaurants served an excellent variety of seafood, breads, vegetables and deserts.
 Little spicy food was served.
-Coffee was good.
+Coffee tasted good.

 Domestic flights on Azul